00sapo/ask-llm.py/Readme.md

 ## DESCRIPTION

 **ask-llm.py** is a Python script for batch-analyzing PDF files (and optionally BibTeX bibliographies) using Google's Gemini LLM API.
-It sends each PDF (or its extracted metadata if the PDF is not found) to the API with user-defined prompts and optional JSON schemas, collects structured JSON responses (if specified), and generates a Markdown report summarizing the results.
+It sends each PDF (or its extracted metadata if the PDF is not found) to the API with user-defined prompts and optional JSON schemas, collects structured JSON responses (if specified), and generates a JSON report containing all results.

 The script supports: